softwarefactory-project/sf-docs/docs/guides/github_deployment.rst

 Add projects
 ............

-In the sf-config, new projects can be added, for example create a zuul/projects.yaml file with:
+In the *config* repo, new projects can be added, for example create a zuul/projects.yaml file with:

 .. code-block:: yaml